-In July 2018, the Commission made maximum conditional eligibility determinations, which is the amount of Proposition 1 funding available to a given project, for eight projects that collectively would boost California’s water storage capacity by 4.3 million acre-feet.
+In July 2018, the Commission made maximum conditional eligibility determinations (MCEDs), which is the amount of Proposition 1 funding available to a given project, for eight projects that collectively would boost California’s water storage capacity by 4.3 million acre-feet.
 The projects range from expanding existing reservoirs to boosting groundwater storage to building 21st century surface storage facilities.
 Since July 2018, one project withdrew from the WSIP and the Commission adjusted the remaining projects' MCEDs.

 Through a rigorous selection process, the Commission chose the eight projects based on the public benefits their projects will provide, such as flood control, ecosystem improvement, water quality improvement, emergency response and recreation.
 Applicants must now complete the remaining Proposition 1 requirements, including final permits, environmental documents, contracts for the administration of public benefits, and commitments for non-Proposition 1 funding.